sveasmart/modbusmeter/README.md

 in case you don't have anything physically connected.
 Use the "simulate" parameter in /config/default.yml

-## How to make it autorun on boot
-TODO not yet implemented

 ## Error handling
 If anything goes wrong while sending a tick, the meter will retry.
 See /config/default.yml for instructions on how to configure that.

-WARNING: while retrying, the ticks are only stored in memory.
-Those ticks will be lost if the application or device is restarted!
-This will be improved in the future.

 ## Protocol